PRIEST099/alx-system_engineering-devops/0x00-shell_basics/README.md

 the file 3-listfiles is a script that displays current directory contents in a long format

 the file 4-listmorefiles is a script that displays current directory contents, including hidden files and it uses the long format

+the file 5-listfilesdigitonly is a script that displays current directory contents in a long format with hidden files and user groups